Women-In-Technology-ACC/GrabAByte/02 - Git Basics/2-GitBasics.md

 Lets discuss each of them.

 ### Status
-The ```git status``` command displays the state of the working directory and the staging area.
+The ```git status``` command displays the state of the working directory and the **staging area**.
 Think of the staging area as a place to keep track of the current files you are working on.
 When you are ready to save them to Git, Git will use what is in your staging area.

 You would use the ```git status``` command to check what files have been modified but not added to the staging area.